nais/doc/docs/security/salsa/salsa.md

 * **Gradle**:

 !!!
 Gradle Plugin
     Add the following to your `build.gradle*` file.

     ```groovy
         id("org.cyclonedx.bom") version "1.7.4"
     ```

     In your workflow you can generate a SBOM with the following gradle task command:

     ```bash
         - name: Generate and output SBOM
           run: ./gradlew cyclonedxBom
     ```

     The SBOM will be default located at `build/reports/bom.json`.
 Pass the SBOM to the `nais/docker-build-push` action with the following input:

     ```yaml
         uses: nais/docker-build-push@v0
         with:
           byosbom: build/reports/bom.json
     ```

+    For more info about settings check out the [CycloneDx Gradle Plugin](https://github.com/CycloneDX/cyclonedx-gradle-plugin)

 * **Maven**:

 !!!
 Maven Plugin
     Add the following to your `pom.xml` file.

     ```xml
         <plugins>